openmcp-project/docs/docs/operators/01-boostrapping.md

 kind get kubeconfig --name mcp-worker-fbmpf.040335d0 > ./kubeconfigs/my-mcp.kubeconfig
 ```

-You can now use the kubeconfig to access the managed control plane cluster.
+You can now use the kubeconfig to access the Managed Control Plane cluster.

 ```shell
 kubectl --kubeconfig ./kubeconfigs/my-mcp.kubeconfig get namespaces